danielharrell/does_music_move/does_music_move.md

 is, to form a *real* continuum, beyond the mere appearance of one in a rapid enough succession from one place to the next.
-And this makes for a real continuity in the motion we think we see, giving it all the reality it needs.
+And this makes for a real continuity in the motion we see, giving it all the reality it needs.

 There is a sense, however, in which this second answer misses the point.
 For the continuity in question belongs to the motion's path rather than to the motion itself.
-And indeed, the way this path is proved to form a continuum---for example, in Dedekind---is by analogy to a line, undivided by time, where every point upon it is present at once.
-But it would seem only when we conceive this line divided by time, where only one point upon it is ever present at once, that we have the right analogy for the continuum formed the motion rather than by the motion's path.
-But how can the line divided by time in this way prove continuous, if it is made of only one point at a time?
+And indeed the way this path is proved to form a continuum---for example, in Dedekind---is by analogy to a line, undivided by time, where every point upon it is present at once.
+But it would seem that we only have the proper analogy for the continuum formed by the motion, rather than by the motion's path, when we conceive of a line divided by time, where only one point upon it is ever present at once---the point right now, so to speak.
+But how can a line prove continuous, if it is made of only one point at a time?

 This second answer thus leads to a third answer, which is found implicitly, I think, in